The Best Breast Test: My First Breast Thermogram with Pictures (A Mammogram Alternative)

 Breast Cancer Risk Assessment Tool

 Here's a Breast Cancer Risk Assessment Tool to at least give you some idea of your risk.
 I thought it was interesting, especially since my Mom died from breast cancer, although I'm fairly certain her cancer was caused by the synthetic hormone therapy her doctor put her on years ago.
 These were my results:

 - 1.7% risk in next 5 years

 - 17.5% risk in my lifetime

-As I said, though, who knows how accurate that thing even is, and it doesn't take into account that I eat better than most.
+Who knows how accurate that is, especially since it doesn't take into account that I eat better than most.
 (Not perfect by any means, but definitely better than most.)

 What about the cost?

 Mine was only $185, I didn't think that was bad at all, considering that I'd probably pay at least that much for a mammogram, now that our health insurance copays are so high, and we're not at the doctor enough to ever get to the point where the insurance company pays anything.
 (Which is a good thing, obviously, but the whole health insurance scam is another topic that I won't start ranting about now.)